nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * Test Command: `activity /delete /sid 1 /aid 1` <br>
   Expected: An error message should be printed, indicating that no sessions are stored in SplitLah.

-Test Scenario 1: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 No activities are currently stored in the session.
 * Test Command: `activity /delete /sid 1 /aid 1` <br>
   Expected: An error message should be printed, indicating that the list of activities in the session is currently empty.

-Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Test Scenario 3: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 Also, only an activity with an activity unique identifier of `1` within this session exists in the application after creating an activity with the [`activity /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-an-activity-activity-create) command.
 1. Test Command: `activity /delete /sid 1 /aid 1` <br>
-   Expected: A success message should be printed, indicating that the activity was deleted successfully.
+   Expected: A success message should be printed, indicating that the activity was deleted.
 2. Test Command: `activity /delete /sid 3 /aid 1` <br>
    Expected: An error message should be printed, indicating that the session specified was not found.
 3. Test Command: `activity /delete /sid 1 /aid 4` <br>